 - Life-long learning: We believe that the pursuit of knowledge, understanding, and personal and professional development should continue throughout one’s lifetime.

 Tomorrow’s Leaders Undergraduate program has three main pillars.
 Through their time at AUC, TLU scholars develop their leadership potential and skills, actively engage in the civic community, and advance as young professionals who are ready to change the world.

-- Leadership Development: TLU scholars attend various trainings about leadership.
+- Leadership Development: TLU scholars attend various training about leadership.
 Furthermore, they sharpen their skills through their hands-on participation in different clubs and organizations both within and outside the walls of AUC.
-Click here to see our leaders in action.

 - Civic Awareness and Involvement: “Without community service, we would not have a strong quality of life.
 It is important for the person who serves as well as the recipient.
 It’s the way in which we ourselves grow and develop” (Dorothy Height, Social Activist)*.
-TLU scholars passionately take healthy roles in the lives of their communities.
-Click here to see our activists in action.
+TLU scholars passionately take on healthy roles in the lives of their communities.

 - Professional Advancement: Through volunteer and internship opportunities, as well as professional guidance and coaching, TLU scholars embark on the journey of professional development from their freshman year.